raspberrypilearning/clone-wars/en/step_7.md

 When the spaceship is hit, all the hippos should disappear to give the player a chance to recover.

-+ Add a block to your code to broadcast the message "hit" when the spaceship is touching a hippo.
++ Add a block to your code to `broadcast` the message "hit" when the spaceship is touching a hippo.

 [[[generic-scratch-broadcast-message]]]

 --- hints ---
 --- hint ---
-Create a broadcast 'hit' block by dragging the block from the 'Events' tab and then clicking on the drop down and selecting "new message".
+Create a `broadcast` 'hit' block by dragging the block from the **Events** tab and then clicking on the drop-down menu and selecting **new message**.
 --- /hint ---
 --- hint ---
 Here is what your block should look like: